 Here’s Puddles performing ‘All The Small Things’ by Blink 182 with the very talented Postmodern Jukebox:

-That's been his usual schtick on YouTube, but things got a lot bigger recently...
+That's been his usual schtick on YouTube and has garnered him quite the following, enough to support regular touring, but things got a lot bigger recently...

 Puddles' first performance on America’s Got Talent managed to draw tears from the judges, it was a surprising rendition of Chandelier by Sia.